huafengchun/LoveCalculator/README.md

 Each quote card includes copy and share buttons.

 Featured quotes slider and a "Quote of the Day" section.

-5. Is It Real Love Quiz
-15-question quiz (in Chinese) based on psychological theories (Rubin's Love Scale, Sternberg's Triangular Theory of Love).

-Helps users reflect on whether their feelings are deep love or mere infatuation.

-Score range 0–45 with five levels of analysis.

 🛠️ Technology Stack
 HTML5 – Semantic markup